Web-n-Composite/crypto-hacks-list/README.md

 **Cryptocurrency hacks list from January 2021 - updated weekly.**

-"At this rate, 2022 will likely surpass 2021 as the biggest year for hacking on record.
-So far, hackers have grossed over $3 billion dollars across 125 hacks" - *Chainalysis, October 12, 2022 via Twitter*

-Blockchain analytics firm Chainalysis has labeled October 2022 as “the biggest month in the biggest year ever for hacking activity” with the total hacked value for the month nearly reaching $718 million.
+October 2022 has seen a surge in hacking activity, with the total hacked value for the month nearly reaching $718 million, according to blockchain analytics firm Chainalysis.
+The firm has labeled October as "the biggest month in the biggest year ever for hacking activity".
+So far, 11 different hacks on decentralized finance (DeFi) protocols have been reported, with cross-chain bridges being the biggest target for hackers.

-Despite not being more than halfway through the month, Chainalysis said 11 different hacks on decentralized finance (DeFi) protocols had seen hundreds of millions exploited.

-The biggest target for hackers is cross-chain bridges, with three bridges targeted this month accounting for 82% of October’s losses.
-According to Chainalysis, the largest of these bridge hacks was a roughly $100 million exploit in the bridge between crypto exchange Binance’s BNB Smart Chain and Beacon Chain.
+Three bridge hacks this month accounted for 82% of October’s losses, with the largest being a $100 million exploit on the bridge between crypto exchange Binance’s BNB Smart Chain and Beacon Chain.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/114734003/206695725-91dc06e4-05af-4d58-88bd-d10bf9ae52dc.png" width="500" height="350">